 The award-winning broadcaster has expanded his professional duties to include hosting CBC News Morning, Spruce Meadows Show-jumping, Rogers Cup Tennis, Canadian Open Golf, and the Grand Slam of Curling.

-Bruce lives in Charlottetown with his wife, Kendra, and young sons Mark and Alistair.
+He lives in Charlottetown with his wife Kendra and sons Mark and Alistair.